-- 1. Premiums in this department are available to youth who have completed 3rd grade through 1 year after high school graduation, and who are enrolled in the Fond du Lac County 4-H Club, FFA, Boy or Girl Scouts, Boys and Girls Club, or any other youth organization not to include athletic teams or music groups. - Exhibitors are permitted to exhibit only in competition for prizes offered for the projects in which they are enrolled and meeting requirements. - Each exhibitor in this department is required to keep regulation, 4-H, Scout, and FFA, record book for each project under which exhibits are made. - 4.
-Record books, registration papers, and other evidence must be furnished upon demand at the time of exhibiting at the County Fair. - 5.
-Exhibitors will be allowed only one entry for each class number unless otherwise stated under the regulations for each class. - 6.
-Exhibitors are expected to keep all walking alleys and feed areas clean and trash or other foreign material out of manure pile. - All livestock shown in the Junior Department must conform to the same health regulations as required for livestock exhibits in the Open Classes. - 8.
+- See Fond du Lac County Fair Youth Organization Expectations/Requirements - Proof of membership/any project records or registration forms and other evidence must be furnished upon demand at the time of exhibiting at the County Fair. - 3.
+Exhibitors will be allowed only one entry for each class number unless otherwise stated under the regulations for each class. - 4.
+Exhibitors are expected to keep all walking alleys and feed areas clean and trash or other foreign material out of manure pile. - All livestock shown in the Junior Department must conform to the same health regulations as required for livestock exhibits in the Open Classes. - 6.
 Exhibitors are required to feed and bed their livestock.
-It is requested that the barns be kept neat and clean at all times. - 9.
-Each exhibitor must exhibit his own livestock.
-The Superintendent may appoint another club member to assist in showing an animal when assistance is deemed necessary. - 10.
+It is requested that the barns be kept neat and clean at all times. - 7.
+Each exhibitor must exhibit their own livestock.
+The Superintendent may appoint another club member to assist in showing an animal when assistance is deemed necessary. - 8.
 All exhibits, including barn decorations, must remain in place until 6:00 p.m., Sunday of the Fair.
 The Fair Office will not be responsible for any exhibits that are not claimed on Sunday.
 Livestock animals will be released at 6:00 p.m. on Sunday of the Fair.
-Livestock club displays can be removed after project load-out. - 11.
-No trailers around the cattle barns until release time at 6:00 PM on Sunday. - 12.
-Garments made in project and worn in the Dress Revue may be shown as individual exhibits in the clothing classes. - 13.
+Livestock club displays can be removed after project load-out. - 9.
+No trailers around the cattle barns until release time at 6:00 PM on Sunday. - Garments made in project and worn in the Dress Revue may be shown as individual exhibits in the clothing classes. - 11.
 All exhibits must be in place according to the schedule set by the Fair Office.
-All classes except Open class require the exhibitor to bring the exhibit to the judge for face-to-face judging. - 14.
-Many of the Junior Classes will be judged faceto-face.
-Exhibitors are requested to carefully study the premium list, at the time of making entries, to avoid all possible mistakes and misunderstanding. - 15.
-If an exhibitor cannot make judging day, you must fill out a card and explain your project. - 16.
-All premiums are subject to Rule 4 of Judging Regulations.
+All classes except Open class require the exhibitor to bring the exhibit to the judge for face-to-face judging. - Many of the Junior Classes will be judged face to-face.
+Exhibitors are requested to carefully study the premium list, at the time of making entries, to avoid all possible mistakes and misunderstanding. - 13.
+If an exhibitor cannot make judging day, you must fill out a card and explain your project, or virtual judging is an option.
+Call the fair office for more information. - 14.
+When classes specify the grade of exhibitor, the age will have reference to the grade completed the year of the Fair. - 15.
+Absolutely no water tanks for watering dairy and livestock animals will be permitted at the Fair. - 16.
+Newspaper bedding is not permitted at the Fair. - 17.
+Bedding must be clean of paper and garbage.

-- 17. When classes specify grade of exhibitor, the age will have reference to the grade completed the year of the Fair. - 18.
-Absolutely no water tanks for watering dairy and livestock animals will be permitted at the Fair. - 19.
-Newspaper bedding is not permitted at the Fair. - 20.
-Bedding must be clean of paper and garbage. - 21.
-Selection of fair entries & requirements should be followed from this Fair Book.
-Some 4-H project literature describes fair entries and requirements, but the Fair Premium Book supersedes this.
-If you have questions contact the UW-Extension Office, a project leader or the Fair Board. - 22.
-All exhibitors must abide by the Code of Ethics and the Show Ring Code of Ethics. - 23.
+- 18. Selection of fair entries & requirements should be followed from this Fair Book.
+If you have questions contact the Fair Office. - 19.
+All exhibitors must abide by the Code of Conduct and the Show Ring Code of Ethics. - 20.
 NO PARENTS are allowed in the show or sale rings.